shawlab-moffitt/DRPPM-PATH-SURV-IEOR/README.md

 2. Set your working directory in R to the cloned repository
    * This can be done through the "More" settings in the bottom-right box in R Stuido
    * You may also use the `setwd()` function in R Console.
+3. If using the example Pan ICI Checkpoint data, download the Expression matrix [here](http://shawlab.science/shiny/DRPPM_SURVIVE/Pan_ICI_iAtlas_ExpressionMatrix.zip) to the Pan_ICI_Example_Data folder of the cloned repository.

 # Requirments